HTTP API authorization

 Learn more about Composable Commerce OAuth 2.0 for API authentication in our self-paced Authorization flows and API Clients module.

-To request an access token from the Composable Commerce OAuth 2.0 service, use the following hosts:
+To request an access token from the Composable Commerce OAuth 2.0 service, use the authorization URL where your project is located:

 North America (Google Cloud, Iowa)https://auth.us-central1.gcp.commercetools.com/